How to get over your fear of flying with these 4 top tips

 Think of the jelly analogy

 Turbulence is something that can worsen a lot of flight anxiety.
 Especially when you don’t know exactly what it is.
-TikToker Anna Paul created an analogy that went viral on the app, explaining what turbulence is and why you shouldn’t be afraid.
+TikToker Anna Paul spoke about an analogy that went viral on the app, explaining what turbulence is and why you shouldn’t be afraid.

 She explains that the air you are flying in is a pot of jelly with a piece of cotton wool acting as the plane in the middle.
 There’s pressure from the bottom and pressure from the top, so when there’s turbulence and you feel the plane shaking, it’s not going to fall down.